Your Frequently Asked Questions

 Below, you can find some of the frequent questions new subscribers have asked me over the years and my answers.
-If you havent already, feel free to read through my report, How to Make Money With Pure Income, for additional questions and answers.
-And remember, if you want to know something that is not answered in these resources, you can always contact me at email@example.com.
+Remember, if you want to know something that is not answered in these resources, you can always contact me at email@example.com.

 Pure Income FAQs

 Question: Do I have to open an options account?

 My Answer: Yes, but it’s easy, as you’ll see with my Quick Start Guide.
 You will usually have your account set up in as little as one business day.
 And it typically doesn’t take any longer than a few days.
 For those of you who already have a brokerage account and just need to request permission, you may hear back from your broker in as little as one day.

 You also have to request permission to sell options before making your first trade.
 If you have any trouble getting approval for an options trading account, speak to your broker and inform them that you’re aware of the risks involved with selling options.

 For more information, please read my my Quick Start Guide here.

 Question: What do I do if I can’t get approved for the options level you mention?